T

 Groceries & self-catering

-• Continente: Another major supermarket chain, Continente also has a dedicated section for health foods and vegan products, including frozen vegan meals, meat alternatives, and dairy-free desserts.
+• Continente: Another major supermarket chain, Continente also offers a decent range of vegan products, including fresh produce, plant-based alternatives, and some specialty vegan items.

 Practical tips